I'm 24, I'm Unemployed & I'm Hiking The Pacific Crest Trail

 7 a.m. — I wake up after another fitful sleep.
 I wonder, again, whether it has to do with being cold during the night.
 I get ready and I start hiking with A. Eventually, I break off and listen to the same audiobooks as yesterday.

 12:45 p.m. — I briefly take a break to eat lunch before resuming hiking.
 I see more absolutely beautiful views!
-I realize I'm at the start of a short section that some consider one of their favorites on the PCT.
+I realise I'm at the start of a short section that some consider one of their favourites on the PCT.

 2:45 p.m. — I stop for water and a quick break after climbing a tough mountain pass.
 The Sierra Nevada was full of mountain passes, but the terrain in northern California and Oregon was a bit easier, so my legs and lungs aren't used to these inclines anymore.
 After my break, I continue on, and reach what I've heard others refer to as the knife's edge (yikes!).